MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab08_Events.md

 Scenario
 --------

-Contoso is hosting an annual conference at the Minneapolis Convention Center.
+Contoso is hosting an annual conference.
-Below is the event invitation.

 You need to create an event record in Dynamics 365 Marketing and start filling out all the planning information regarding the event.
 The event is